MichaelHallik/MichaelHallik.github.io/_posts/2021-05-25-Robot-Framework-Crypto-Library.md

 <a href="/assets/images/import_cryptolib.JPG"><img src="/assets/images/import_cryptolib.JPG" class="postimage" alt="Console output." width="60%"></a><br>

 We have specified an argument within the import statement.
-Let's take a look at it and the two other arguments that the library accepts when importing it.
+Let's take a look at it and the two other (optional) arguments that the library accepts when importing it.

 <h2 class="post"> <a name="Import argument: variable_decryption"> Import argument: <i>variable_decryption</i> </a> </h2>